Altanis-Wu/cege0043_quizApp/README.md

 ```
 ###  questionApp
 This App uses github submodules.
 Therefor, the deloyment process is as follows:
  1. Check the directory
 ```
 pwd
 /home/studentuser/code
 ```
  2. Connect to the questionApp repository
 ```
 git clone https://github.com/ucl-geospatial/uczlm97_questions.git --recurse-submodules
 ```
+>If this repository doesn't work, please go to [cege0043_questionApp](https://github.com/GEOGMLIU/cege0043_questionApp) to get the same content.
  3. Enter the github username and password
  4. Change the working directory
 ```
 cd uczlm97_questions/uczlm97/www
 ```